McArctic/OpenTurret/docs/SETUP.md

 Prefer an install path without spaces.
 Paths containing spaces are supported but interact poorly with some tooling.

-## 3. Configure PICO_SDK_PATH
+## 3. Configure environment variables

-The SDK is stored outside the repository and its location differs per machine.
-This variable resolves that.
-No path is hardcoded in the repository.
+Two paths differ between machines: the SDK and the compiler.
+Both are supplied through environment variables so that no path is hardcoded in the repository.

+### PICO_SDK_PATH

+Required.
 Set it to the directory containing `pico_sdk_init.cmake`.

 PowerShell, user scope, no administrator rights required: